 If you can’t pay your mortgage due to coronavirus

 Contact your lender immediately if you won’t be able to make your April mortgage payment.
 Find out what kind of relief they are offering under CARES, and whether there are any more advantageous internal programs available to you.
-Neither coronavirus nor the administrative suspension of foreclosures in the DC area relieve you of your duty to stay on top of your finances.
+Neither the coronavirus pandemic nor the moratorium relieve you of your duty to stay on top of your finances.
 Be proactive and chart a path forward.